-At December 31, 2019, we had investments in co-investment ventures, both public and private, that owned operating properties with a gross book value of approximately \$41 billion.
+At December 31, 2020, we had investments in co-investment ventures, both public and private, that owned operating properties with a gross book value of approximately \$49 billion.
 Our organizational documents do not limit the amount of available funds that we may invest in these ventures, and we may and currently intend to develop and acquire properties through co-investment ventures and investments in other entities when warranted by the circumstances.
 However, there can be no assurance that we will be able to form new co-investment ventures, or attract third-party investment or that additional investments in new or existing ventures to develop or acquire properties will be successful.
-Further, there can be no assurance that we are able to realize value from such investments.
+Further, there can be no assurance that we are able to realize value from our existing or future investments.
+The same factors that impact the valuation of our consolidated portfolio, as discussed above, also impact the portfolios held by the co-investment ventures and could result in other than temporary impairment of our investment and a reduction in fee revenues.